Decadent Degustation Menus in Sydney: Fine Dining You Won’t Forget

-Set in a bunker-esque space in Sydney CBD, at this acclaimed eateryall you need to worry about is choosing what to drink – then simply let Head Chef, Nelly Robinson, take care of the rest.
-The inventive, modern Australian degustation menu ($128) with matching wines (plus $95) changes every six weeks to showcase the best seasonal produce Australia has to offer.
+Set in a bunker-esque space in Sydney CBD, at this acclaimed eatery all you need to worry about is choosing what to drink – then, simply let Head Chef, Nelly Robinson, take care of the rest.
+The inventive, modern degustation menu ($135) with matching alcoholic beverages for an extra $105 changes every six weeks to showcase the best seasonal produce Australia has to offer.
+The menus are often themed from the ‘Great British’ menu to the ‘Land & Sea’ menu and menus inspired by all sorts of destinations.
 The wine list is extensive, but a visit to nel. would not be complete without a look in at the cocktail offerings.
-You won’t be disappointed.
+You won’t be disappointed!

 75 Wentworth Avenue, Sydney

 Firedoor serves up Australia’s first fully fire-powered menu.
-Every dish is cooked to order, and the chefs choose a wood that will bring out the best flavours, like native barks, chestnut, and cherry.
-The ten-course chef’s menu ($160) showcases the best of the best.
-Tuck into the pipis – they’re plucked from the restaurant’s tank, grilled over an apple-wood coals, and finished with karkalla (beach bananas), wild garlic, lemon and chilli.
+Every dish is cooked to order and harness the power of wood, choosing varieties that will bring out the best flavours, like native barks, chestnut, and cherry.
+The five-course chef’s menu ($140) changes everyday and showcases the best of the best.
+Think woodfired bread, Murray cod and margra lamb.

 23-33 Mary Street, Surry Hills

 Focussing on vegan cuisine, every plate at Yellow features produce grown by local suppliers.
 Set inside a converted 1950's art gallery, this achingly cool eatery is as hip as it is healthy.
-The restaurant is a-la-carte during the week and offers five- and seven-course vegan tasting menus on Saturday nights.
-Save room for dessert as the Honeydew Sorbet with Yuzu Curd and Peppermint will convert even the most fervent dairy lover.
+The two-hatted restaurant offers five and seven course vegan tasting menus.
+Save room for dessert as their vegan ice cream will convert even the most fervent dairy lover.

 57 Macleay Street, Potts Point

 This two-hatted stalwart delivers ‘haute cuisine’ with a gastronomic artistry rarely matched in Australia.
 Just steps away from the Opera House, Aria champions local produce, and in every dish, expect full flavour and impeccable presentation.
-While two-, three- and four-course options are available ($85-$175), the tasting menu ($210) is the sensible option for those looking for the full experience – think Maremma duck with pumpkin, prune and burnt onion, sitting alongside lamb with sunchokes, grilled lettuce and mustard oil.
+While three and four-course options are available (for $150 and $180 respectively), the tasting menu ($220) is the sensible option for those looking for the full experience – think yellowfin tuna with spiced eggplant and white river veal with celeriac, pine nuts and salted grapes.

 1 Macquarie Street, Sydney

 Hatted waterside venue, The Gantry, provides endless drinking and dining options for those vying for an elegant degustation experience.
-Serving up three different six-course tasting menus (depending on your dietary preferences), there's plenty to choose from.
-For meat and seafood lovers look forward to the likes of kingfish, Murray cod, duck and kangaroo, whilst the vegan and vegetarian option comes laden with wholesome nourishment.
-The desserts are the highlight however – they provide the perfect sweet note to finish.
+Serving up a la carte delights as well as traditional, vegan and vegetarian four-course tasting menus ($199 or $99 for non-meat eaters).
+For meat and seafood lovers look forward to the likes of yellowfin tuna, roast chicken and Westholme wagyu tenderloin and the new high end take on the Cadbury crème egg.
+The vegan and vegetarian option comes laden with wholesome nourishment.
+Expect roast beetroot, charred cucumber and buffalo ricotta agnolotti.

 11 Hickson Road, Walsh Bay